 I felt ashamed as I considered God’s words.
 They had revealed my own state precisely.
 When I thought I could show off while doing my writing duty, I was more than happy to accept it and submit, and I performed my duty enthusiastically.
 But when I was helping out in the fields, and my vanity and face were impacted, I became upset and unwilling to do it.
 Especially when I saw other brothers working at their computers, I felt like I wasn’t as good as them.
 I lost my equilibrium, thinking that since I was educated I should be doing a dignified duty that requires skills.
 I resisted and complained, and I didn’t want to keep doing farm work.
 In my duty, I didn’t consider what would benefit God’s house, nor was I considerate of His will.
 Instead, I thought about my own vanity at every turn.
 I was so selfish and despicable.
 I wasn’t seeing myself as a member of God’s house at all.
 A genuine believer who’s considerate of God’s will takes doing their duty as their personal responsibility, pitching in wherever they’re needed, even if it’s difficult, tiring, or compromises their reputation or interests.
 As long as it’s good for the church’s work, they take the initiative to do it well.
 Only people like that possess humanity, and stand with God’s house.
 I thought about my recent work on the fall harvest.
 Some brothers and sisters needed help, and a number of other people could have done it too, so why was it that God had this duty fall into my lap?
 It’s not that I could add particular value to that work, but that God was exposing my attitude toward my duty by having me do some dirty, tiring work so I could recognize my corruption and impurities while doing that duty, then seek the truth to resolve my corrupt disposition.
 But I didn’t understand God’s kind intentions.
 I was still finicky about my duty and always had my own preferences and demands.
 I couldn’t submit to God’s orchestrations and arrangements, but was rebellious and resisted God.
 I really hurt Him!
 I understood that God’s will was to expose and cleanse my corrupt disposition through that situation, and to rectify my attitude toward my duty.
 This was God’s love.
 It doesn’t matter if I’m assigned to dirty, tiring, or unimpressive work.
 As long as it benefits the work of the church, I should accept it unconditionally, submit, and put my all into it.
 Only that is being a person with a conscience and reason.
 As I came to this understanding, I gradually gained a sense of calm.

 I couldn’t help but reflect on myself: Why had I been so resistant and upset when I had to do an unremarkable duty?
 Why hadn’t I been able to truly accept it and submit?
-In my seeking, I read these words from God: “Satan corrupts people through the education and influence of the national governments and the famous and great.
-Their nonsense has become man’s life and nature.
-‘Everyone for himself and the devil take the hindmost’ is a well-known satanic saying that has been instilled into everyone and has become people’s lives.
-There are other words of philosophy for living that are also like this.
-Satan uses each nation’s fine traditional culture to educate people, causing humanity to fall into and be engulfed in a boundless abyss of destruction, and in the end people are destroyed by God because they serve Satan and resist God. … There are still many satanic poisons in people’s lives, in their conduct and dealings with others; they practically do not even possess a shred of the truth.
+In my seeking, I read these words from God: “Satan corrupts people through the education and influence of national governments and of the famous and great.
+Their devilish words have become man’s life nature.
+‘Everyone for himself and the devil take the hindmost’ is a well-known satanic saying that has been instilled into everyone, and that has become man’s life.
+There are other words of philosophies for living that are also like this.
+Satan uses each nation’s fine traditional culture to educate people, causing mankind to fall into and be engulfed by a boundless abyss of destruction, and in the end people are destroyed by God because they serve Satan and resist God. … There are still many satanic poisons in people’s lives, in their conduct and behavior; they possess almost no truth at all.
 For example, their philosophies for living, their ways of doing things, and their maxims are all filled with the poisons of the great red dragon, and they all come from Satan.
 Thus, all things that flow through people’s bones and blood are all things of Satan” (“How to Know Man’s Nature” in Records of Christ’s Talks).
 God’s words helped me understand that being disobedient and picky about my duty was because I’d been indoctrinated and corrupted by Satan’s poisons such as “Everyone for himself and the devil take the hindmost,” “Those with brains rule over those with brawn,” and “It’s only the wisest or the most foolish who never change,” and because I’d been seeking to stand out, to be better than others.
 I thought back to when I was in school.
 My teachers and parents always told me to work hard so I could get into a good university and escape the life of a farmer, that it would be the only way to get ahead.
 That was why I studied hard from the time I was little, hoping that I could get a good degree and find a respectable job as a supervisor or manager—something admirable that others would look up to.
 After becoming a believer, I still evaluated the duties in God’s house with the eyes of an unbeliever, ranking duties high or low.
 I thought that being a leader or doing something skill-based was respectable, and brothers and sisters would esteem such duties, while the behind-the-scenes, hard physical duties were lowly and would be looked down on.
 I saw that these satanic poisons had become my own nature, dominating my thoughts, getting me to bullheadedly pursue name and status, always wanting to be someone special.
 When something threatened my prestige and status, I was negative and resistant.
 I just couldn’t obey God’s sovereignty and arrangements, nor accept my place and do my duty as a created being.
 I lacked all conscience and reason.
 I knew that if I kept living by these satanic toxins, not seeking the truth, and not doing my duty as God requires, I’d not only be unable to gain truth and life, but I’d disgust God and be eliminated.
 After realizing all of this I resolved to forsake my flesh and satisfy God.
 I didn’t want to live by Satan’s poisons any longer.
 I went to work in the fields again the next day.

 After experiencing this I truly realized that regardless of what my duty is, it was what God had arranged for, and it was what I needed for my life entry.
 I should always accept it and obey, fulfill my duty and responsibilities, and seek the truth and dispositional change throughout this process.
 Even though I had always ranked different duties, and had resisted when faced with a duty I didn’t like, becoming full of rebellion and opposition to God, He still didn’t treat me based on my transgressions.
 Instead, He guided me step by step with His words, allowing me to understand some truth and to know a created being’s responsibilities and mission, so I could approach my duty properly and begin to obey Him.
 Thanks be to God!